 Extra tip for safe travel in Lombok

-Beware buying local alcohol from your “new friendly friends” (it’s common in all Indonesia).
-They can suggest you cocktail, try local drink and etc. Seems adventurous to drink something that it’s forbidden BUT there cases when people died after drinking alcohol in Indonesia.
-People are mixing or make the alcohol be diluted with methanol.
-You know that it’s very dangerous?
+Beware of buying local alcohol from your “new friendly friends” (it’s common in all of Indonesia).
+They can suggest you a cocktail, try a local drink and etc. Seems adventurous to drink something that it’s forbidden BUT their cases when people died after drinking alcohol in Indonesia.
+People are mixing or make alcohol be diluted with methanol.
+Do you know that it’s very dangerous?
 You can google some news about it.
 Some insights here.

 SHARE YOUR THOUGHTS

-Have you been in Lombok island?
+Have you been to Lombok island?
 Did you feel safe there?

-Do you have any other travel tips how to stay safe during trips?
+Do you have any other travel tips on how to stay safe during trips?

-Have you faced any scammers while you was traveling in Asia?
+Have you faced any scammers while you were traveling in Asia?

-Do you think only in Bali island you can find crystal clear water and white sand beaches?
+Do you think only on Bali island you can find crystal clear water and white sand beaches?
 NO. There are many such beaches in other Indonesian islands as well and they are not so crowded yet.
-In the neighbor Lombok island you can enjoy the same or even better beaches.
-Maybe it’s time to consider Lombok island one of the options for holidays destination?
-Beside beautiful nature, it’s a bit cheaper than in Bali.
+In the neighbor Lombok island, you can enjoy the same or even better beaches.
+Maybe it’s time to consider Lombok island one of the options for a holidays destination?
+Besides beautiful nature, it’s a bit cheaper than in Bali.